Unleashing the modern IT workforce: an antifragile model that supports community needs

 Agility is essential for IT organizations to serve and keep pace with the rapidly changing technology landscape.
 It is necessary for bolstering our antifragility — enabling us to more smoothly and efficiently pivot in the face of new challenges or opportunities.

-Never has this concept been so clear as during the shift to remote work, learning and life over the past year.
-In the midst of the pandemic and transformation into UTO 2.1, UTO helped the university stand up its remote and hybrid operations for nearly 120,000+ students and 18,000+ employees.
+Never has this concept been clearer than during the shift to remote work, learning, and life over the past year.
+In the midst of the pandemic and the transformation into UTO 2.1, UTO helped the university establish its remote and hybrid operations for nearly 120,000 students and 18,000 employees.

-While a huge focus of 2.1 is excellence at scale, the impact has been felt at the individual level.
+While a considerable focus of 2.1 is excellence at scale, the impact has been felt at the individual level.

-Lisa McIntyre (pictured right), the assistant vice provost for student success innovations at ASU, describes her experience during the transformation to UTO 2.1 as moving from a customer to a partner:
+Lisa McIntyre, the assistant vice provost for student success innovations at ASU, describes her experience during the transformation to UTO 2.1 as moving from a customer to a partner:

 “In the new model, business owners have been elevated from customers to partners respected for their potential contributions as business experts,” McIntyre shared.
 “The fluid nature of 2.1 makes space for business owners to collaborate on priorities and on how work gets done in a way that empowers both the UTO teams and the business teams to be successful within their respective professional contexts.”